ACL2022NER/CrossNER/README.md

     -alignment: If use domain alignment:True; Otherwise: false

-    ---aseparation: If use separation:True; Otherwise: false
+    -aseparation: If use separation:True; Otherwise: false

  ```